virtual-labs/exp-quantitative-techniques-iitk/experiment/theory.md

 <b>Where n is the</b> total number of grains visible in the microstructure per square inch, it is measured at 100x magnification.<br>
 <b>N = </b>ASTM grain size parameter <br>
 <b>It is also important to note that the Grain size is ~ (1/ N)</b><br><br>
 <b>2.3.7  Calculating the average grain size</b><br> Repeat the above steps several times to ensure statistical significance.
-Calculate the average grain size by taking the mean of the grain size numbers obtained from different fields.<br> <br>
+Calculate the average grain size by taking the mean of the grain size numbers obtained from different fields.<br>

 <b>Advantages:</b><br>
 * This method is standard, widely accepted, and ensures consistency in grain size determination across all laboratories worldwide.<br>
 * The average grain size provided is a statistically valid estimate, as calculations were done by sampling the multiple areas within a microstructure.<br>
-* This method is widely accepted for different metals and material systems.<br><br>
+* This method is widely accepted for different metals and material systems.<br>

 <b>Disadvantages:</b><br>
 * Closed pack and complex-shaped grains require some critical evaluation<br>